-This is one of those projects for the books, for us.
-SeatGeek approached Hoodzpah to create the new logo for a rebrand they were collaborating on with brand hit-maker Mother Design, and illustrator Mickey Duzyi.
+SeatGeek approached Hoodzpah to create the new logo and custom brand typeface for their 2021 rebrand.
 SeatGeek is the leading mobile-first ticketing platform where fans can buy and sell tickets.
 With a search engine that inventories all the largest ticketing sites so you get the best price, there’s no reason not to love this outfit.
 The goal of the rebrand?
 To breathe the life of live events back into the brand, differentiating from tech-sleek competitors.

 Working with SeatGeek’s in-house design team (led by Creative Director Tim McCarthy), Mother expertly set the tone for the project.
 Their strategy and design drew from the dynamic event ephemera of yesteryear.
 When passed the torch, we executed a new vision for the SeatGeek logo.
 The custom type is inspired by the lively typography that used to dominate show-posters, and still lives on in venue marquees, and even on Jumbotrons.
 The curved wordmark also alludes to the horizon lines of stadiums, stages, and theater terraces that are the backbone of live events.
 But it still maintains a modern execution necessary for the online and mobile product.